-Depending on the lubricant, the additive concentration may be in the range of 0.1 percent to 0.3 percent of the finished oil for a turbine oil, and as much as 30 percent for a heavy-duty diesel engine oil.
+Depending on the lubricant, the additive concentration may be in the range of 0.1 percent to 0.3 percent of the finished oil for a turbine oil and as much as 30 percent for a heavy-duty diesel engine oil.
 The rest of the lubricant is comprised of appropriately selected base oil.
-When addressing the issues surrounding oil breakdown, we must therefore consider both additive degradation and base oil degradation.
+When addressing the issues surrounding oil breakdown, we must consider both additive and base oil degradation.

-Aside from the effects of radiation on base oils (a topic that is beyond the scope of this article), hydrocarbon base oils - both mineral and synthetic - degrade in one of three ways (Figure 1).
+Aside from the effects of radiation on base oils (a topic that is beyond the scope of this article), hydrocarbon base oils, both mineral and synthetic, degrade in one of three ways (Figure 1).

 Figure 1.
 The Three Common Methods of Hydrocarbon Oil Degradation.

-For this reason, it is vital to assess how likely it is that each mechanism will occur, so that appropriate test slates can be devised to account for all likely scenarios.
+Because the changes that occur are often chemically different, it stands to reason that the observable effect — the used oil analysis test data — will also differ.
+It is vital, then, to assess how likely it is that each mechanism will occur, so that appropriate test slates can be devised to account for all likely scenarios.

-In the case of oil oxidation, the reaction results in the sequential addition of oxygen to the base oil molecules, to form a number of different chemicals species, including aldehydes, ketones, hydroperoxides and carboxylic acids (Figure 2).
+In the case of oil oxidation, the reaction results in the sequential addition of oxygen to the base oil molecules to form a number of different chemicals species, including aldehydes, ketones, hydroperoxides and carboxylic acids (Figure 2).

 The answer to this question is two-fold.
-First, SHCs, and for that matter highly-refined mineral oils, have very few impurities.
+First, SHCs, and for that matter, highly-refined mineral oils, have very few impurities.
 Some of the impurities, particularly aromatic compounds found in solvent refined mineral oils, are less stable than the paraffinic molecules that comprise the majority of molecules in SHCs and highly-refined mineral oils.

-Aromatic compounds of this type are termed unsaturated, meaning they do not have the full complement of hydrogen atoms surrounding them, due to the double bonds present in the benzene rings (Figure 3).
+Aromatic compounds of this type are termed unsaturated, meaning they do not have the full complement of hydrogen atoms surrounding them due to the double bonds present in the benzene rings (Figure 3).

 In an oil, the reverse is true; everything that can be done should be done to avoid molecules that are prone to reaction to avoid premature oil oxidation.
-Oxidative degradation of unsaturated impurities not only results in their destruction, but also helps promote oxidation of other more stable oil molecules.
+Oxidative degradation of unsaturated impurities not only results in their destruction but also helps promote the oxidation of other more stable oil molecules.

 Secondly, the chemical structure of the paraffinic molecules formed during the production of certain SHCs, such as polyalphaolefins (PAOs), ensures that fewer reactive tertiary hydrogen and carbon atoms are present (Figure 3).
 Tertiary hydrogen and carbon atoms are more prone to direct reaction with oxygen, resulting in the formation of hydroperoxides and other oxygenated reaction by-products.

-By carefully controlling the chemical structure of the base oil molecules, synthetic base oil manufacturers can limit the number of reactive hydrogen and carbons atoms, and hence improve the overall oxidative resistance of the base oil.
+By carefully controlling the chemical structure of the base oil molecules, synthetic base oil manufacturers can limit the number of reactive hydrogen and carbons atoms and hence improve the overall oxidative resistance of the base oil.